salehparsa/devops-interview/README.md

 ## Monitoring

 Since it is deployed on K8s we can setup monitoring and alerting via Grafana and Prometheus.
-I have working example [Here][https://github.com/salehparsa/terraform-linode-k8s]
+I have working example (Here)[https://github.com/salehparsa/terraform-linode-k8s]

 ## Documentation

 Technologies:
 * Terraform - for main infrastructure of this project.
-Repository is available [Here][https://github.com/salehparsa/terraform-linode-k8s-action]
+Repository is available (Here)[https://github.com/salehparsa/terraform-linode-k8s-action]
 * GitHub Action - For CI/CD
 * Docker - For making container

 How to Start:

 If you want to start locally, you can run `docker-compose up -d`.
 If you want to fork it, you just need to have a Linode API Key and setup the key and `kubeconfig` in your secrets of repository

+If you want to deploy from your machine, you can also use the `Makefile`.

 # License